-A detailed description of this definition is available from the ICO, however briefly; personal data is information relating to an individual where the structure of the data allows the information to be accessed i.e. as part of a relevant filing system.
+A detailed description of this definition is available from the ICO, however briefly; personal data is information that relates to an individual and the individual can be identified or identifiable either directly or indirectly from one or more factors specific to the individual.
 This includes data held manually and electronically and data compiled, stored or otherwise processed by the School, or by a third party on its behalf.

-Special category data is personal data consisting of information relating to:
+Special category data is personal data that is more sensitive in nature and requires a higher level of protection.
+This consists of information relating to:

 - race;

 - ethnic origin;

 - politics;

 - religion;

 - trade union membership;

 - genetics;

 - biometrics (where used for ID purposes);

 - health;

 - sex life; or

 - sexual orientation.

-5.0 The Six Data Protection Principles
+5.0 The Seven Data Protection Principles

-GDPR requires Burnside College, its staff and others who process or use any personal information to comply with the six data protection principles.
+UK GDPR requires Burnside College, its staff and others who process or use any personal information to comply with the seven data protection principles.